Industry Insights

 There is no upfront cost.
 The carrier earns only when consignments move.
 If nothing sells, nothing is paid.
 The model is structurally aligned with the carrier's existing economics — volume-based, variable, and self-funding.

 The conversation with a CFO isn't "approve this budget."
-It's "here is what our consignment data suggests this would generate."
-A carrier with 10,000 consignments a month at an average goods value of $1,500, with 60% activation, is looking at a material revenue number — one the CFO can model directly from their own data.
+It's "here's what our consignment data suggests this would generate."
+A carrier can model the expected revenue directly from their own volume, average goods value, and expected activation rate — no assumptions required.

 Revenue is the commercial case.
 There's a parallel case on the customer side that matters just as much for carriers thinking about retention and differentiation.

 A shipper who has freight insurance through their carrier has a fundamentally different relationship with that carrier when something goes wrong.
-The claim goes through the carrier's process.
-It gets resolved.
+The claim gets resolved.
 The customer doesn't absorb the loss and quietly start looking at alternatives.

 Freight damage happens.
 It's not a question of if — it's a question of how the carrier handles it when it does.
 A carrier without embedded cover handles it with an apology and a liability dispute.
 A carrier with embedded cover handles it with a resolution.

-That distinction compounds over time.
+That distinction compounds.
 It's the difference between a customer who churns after a bad experience and one who stays because the carrier made them whole.

 For a freight carrier, embedded insurance is simultaneously a revenue line and a retention mechanism.
 Most value-added services offer one or the other.
 This one does both.